 DiVall Insured Income Properties 2 Limited Partnership (the "Partnership"), is a limited partnership organized under the Wisconsin Uniform Limited Partnership Act pursuant to a Certificate of Limited Partnership dated as of November 20, 1987, and governed by a Limited Partnership Agreement, as amended from time to time (collectively, the "Partnership Agreement").
 The Partnership is managed by its general partner, The Provo Group, Inc. ("TPG" or the "General Partner").
-As of December 31, 2021, the Partnership had 1,081 limited partners owning an aggregate of 46,280.3 Limited Partnership Interests (the "Interests").
+As of December 31, 2022, the Partnership had 1,041 limited partners owning an aggregate of 46,280.3 Limited Partnership Interests (the "Interests").

 The Partnership is engaged in the business of owning and operating its investment portfolio of commercial real estate properties (each a "Property" and collectively, the "Properties").
-At December 31, 2021, the Partnership owned 9 Properties, located in a total of three states.
+At December 31, 2022, the Partnership owned 8 Properties, located in a total of three states.

-At December 31, 2021, eight of the nine Properties were (and continue to be) leased to three Wendy's franchisees, with five of the Properties being leased to Wendgusta, LLC ("Wendgusta"), two of the Properties being leased to JAI Hospitality RG, LLC ("JAI Hospitality"), and one of the Properties being leased to Wendcharles I, LLC ("Wendcharles I").
-Operating base rents from these eight leases during the year ended December 31, 2021 comprised approximately 90% of the total 2021 operating base rents.
-During the year ended December 31, 2021, additional percentage rents were also generated from these eight Wendy's Properties and totaled \$366,473.
-Additionally, those eight Properties exceeded 80% of the Partnership's total Properties, both by historical asset value and number.
+At December 31, 2022, seven of the eight Properties were (and continue to be) leased to Wendy's franchisees, with three of the Properties being leased to Wendgusta, LLC ("Wendgusta"), two of the Properties being leased to JAI Hospitality RG, LLC ("JAI Hospitality) and two of the Properties being leased to JAI Augusta, LLC ("JAI Augusta).
+Operating base rents from these seven leases during the year ended December 31, 2022 comprised approximately 90% of the total 2022 operating base rents.
+During the year ended December 31, 2022, additional percentage rents were also generated from these seven Wendy's Properties and totaled \$342,359.
+Additionally, those seven Properties exceeded 80% of the Partnership's total Properties, both by historical asset value and number.
 Six of the Properties that are currently leased to Wendy's franchisees feature lease expiration dates of December 31, 2040.
-The other two Properties that are currently leased to Wendy's franchisees feature a lease expiration date of November 6, 2026.
+The other Property that is currently leased to a Wendy's franchisee feature a lease expiration date of November 6, 2026.

-See Properties under Item 2 below for the table of all Properties and lease expirations and a discussion of Properties with significant developments during the year ended December 31, 2021.
+See Properties under Item 2 below for the table of all Properties and lease expirations and a discussion of Properties with significant developments during the year ended December 31, 2022.